 The availability of watchpoints depends on your target.
-In the case of Linux application debug using gdbserver or undodb-server, the availability of watchpoints also depends on the Linux kernel version and configuration.
+In the case of Linux application debug using gdbserver, the availability of watchpoints also depends on the Linux kernel version and configuration.

 The address of the instruction that triggers the watchpoint might not be the address shown in the PC register.
 This is because of pipelining effects.